-In fiscal 2023, net cash provided by operating activities was \$48.8 million, reflecting an adjustment of \$183.9 million in non-cash charges to our net loss, including stock-based compensation expense of \$89.5 million, depreciation and amortization of \$52.3 million, amortization of deferred sales commissions of \$38.2 million, operating lease expenses of \$12.0 million, and amortization of debt discount of \$4.3 million.
-These adjustments for non-cash charges were partially offset by \$62.0 million of working capital changes, including deferrals of sales commissions of \$31.1 million and \$24.4 million in accounts payable.
-In fiscal 2022, net cash provided by operating activities was a result of an adjustment of non-cash charges, such as stock-based compensation expense of \$13.3 million, amortization of debt discount of \$20.4 million, and operating lease expenses of \$13.5 million.
-These adjustments for non-cash charges were partially offset by \$62.0 million and operating capital changes.
+In fiscal 2023, net cash provided by operating activities was \$48.8 million, reflecting an adjustment of \$183.9 million in non-cash charges to our net loss, including stock-based compensation expense of \$89.5 million, depreciation and amortization of \$52.3 million, amortization of deferred sales commissions of \$38.2 million, operating lease expenses of \$12.0 million, and amortization of debt discount of \$4.3 million, These adjustments for non-cash charges were partially offset by \$62.0 million of working capital changes, including deferrals of sales commissions of \$31.1 million and \$24.4 million in accounts payable.
+In fiscal 2022, net cash provided by operating activities was a result of an adjustment of non-cash charges, such as stock-based compensation expense of \$133.3 million, amortization of capitalized internal-use software costs of \$28.9 million, amortization of debt discount of \$20.4 million, and operating lease expenses of \$13.5 million.
+These adjustments for non-cash charges were partially offset by cash outflow from sales commissions of \$9.5 million and other working capital changes.

 Net cash provided by investing activities was \$6.1 million in fiscal 2023, as compared to \$160.0 million net cash used in fiscal 2022.
 Cash provided in investing activities during fiscal 2023 primarily related to net purchases of \$21.2 million of investments, capitalized internal-use software development costs of \$11.9 million, and purchases of property and equipment of \$3.0 million.
-Cash used in investing activities for fiscal 2022 was primarily related to the acquisition of Fuze for \$125.4 million and net purchase of \$10.1 million.
+Cash used in investing activities for fiscal 2022 was primarily related to the acquisition of Fuze for \$125.4 million and net purchase of investments of \$10.1 million.

 Net cash used in financing activities was \$37.8 million in fiscal 2023, as compared to \$105.4 million cash provided by financing activities used in fiscal 2022.
 The cash used in financing activities in fiscal 2023 was primarily driven by \$217.3 million of net repayment of the 2024 Notes and \$60.2 million of shares repurchased, which were substantially offset by \$234.8 million of net proceeds from the Term Loan.
-Cash provided by financing activities in fiscal 2022 was primarily driven by \$134.6 million of net proceeds from the issuance of 2024 Notes and \$16.1 million from employee stock purchase of the Company's common stock from certain qualified investors in connection with the Fuze acquisition.
+Cash provided by financing activities in fiscal 2022 was primarily driven by \$134.6 million of net proceeds from the issuance of 2024 Notes and \$16.1 million from employee stock purchase plans and employee option exercises.
+These were partially offset by the \$45.0 million in repurchase of the Company's common stock from certain qualified investors in connection with the Fuze acquisition.